-The QC reviewer will contact the eligibility specialist (ES) when the EU does not respond to attempts to contact or attain information.
-The IM-311Q, QC Referral for Contact/Sanction, will be sent to the ES.
-The 311Q will notify the ES of the determination of refusal or failure to cooperate made by the QC reviewer.
-Once received, the ES has 5 days to attempt contact either by telephone or by sending the IM-31Q Notice of Contact Requested.
+The QA/QC reviewer will contact staff when the household does not respond to attempts to contact or attain information.
+The IM-311Q, QC Referral for Contact/Sanction, will be sent to staff.
+The 311Q will notify staff of the determination of refusal or failure to cooperate made by the QA/QC reviewer.
+Once received, staff have 5 calendar days to attempt contact either by telephone or by sending the IM-31Q, Notice of Contact Requested.

-The EU has 10 days to respond to the ES.
-If the EU responds, advise them to contact the QC reviewer by telephone and to cooperate with the QC reviewer to prevent the case from being sanctioned for refusal to cooperate.
-If the EU does not respond, start the process for sanction if QC determined a refusal to cooperate.
+The household has 10 days to respond to the agency.
+If the household responds, advise them to contact the QA/QC reviewer by telephone and to cooperate with the QA/QC reviewer to prevent the case from being sanctioned for refusal to cooperate.
+If the household does not respond, start the process for sanction if QA/QC determined a refusal to cooperate.

-It is the responsibility of the ES to enter the sanction in FAMIS for refusal to cooperate.
-The EU is no longer eligible to receive Food Stamp benefits once the determination is made.
-It is important to explain to all participants the need to cooperate with reviews and consequences of refusal.
+It is the responsibility of staff to enter the sanction in the eligibility system for refusal to cooperate.
+The household is no longer eligible to receive SNAP benefits once the determination is made until compliance.
+It is important to explain to all participants the need to cooperate with reviews and the consequences of refusal.

-Instances where the EU’s unwillingness to cooperate with a quality control review shall include:
+Instances where the household’s unwillingness to cooperate with a quality control review include:

-- the EU does not respond to an IM-31Q, Notice of Contact Requested, that has been handed to an EU member;
+- the household does not respond to an IM-31Q, Notice of Contact Requested, that has been handed to a household member;

-- the EU, verbally or in writing, demonstrates that it will not take actions that it can take;
+- the household, verbally or in writing, demonstrates that it will not take actions that it can take;

-- the EU does not return a signed release of information within 10 days of agreeing to do so; or
+- the household does not return a signed release of information form within 10 days of agreeing to do so;

-- the EU does not keep a scheduled appointment they agreed to and does not make contact with QC to reschedule.
+- the household does not keep a scheduled appointment they agreed to and does not make contact with QA/QC to reschedule.

-NOTE: The EU may want to cooperate but lacks transportation or a telephone to contact the office.
+NOTE: The household may want to cooperate but lacks transportation or a telephone to contact the office.
 This is a failure to cooperate.
-If there is any question as to whether the EU has merely failed to cooperate, as opposed to refuse to cooperate, the QC reviewer will not request to terminate benefits.
-If the EU wants to cooperate but does not have transportation, the reviewer will arrange to meet them.
+If there is any question as to whether the household has merely failed to cooperate, as opposed to refuse to cooperate, the QA/QC reviewer will not request to terminate benefits.
+If the household wants to cooperate but does not have transportation, the reviewer will arrange to meet them.